Accelerating Magnetic Resonance T1\r{ho} Mapping Using Simultaneously Spatial Patch-based and Parametric Group-based

 \section{DISCUSSION}

-In this study, the SMART method using simultaneous spatial patch-based and parametric group-based low-rank tensors was proposed for accelerated MR parametric mapping.
-We demonstrated that the proposed method is capable of recovering high-quality images from highly undersampled data in both 2D and 3D imaging.
+This study proposed the SMART method using simultaneous spatial patch-based and parametric group-based low-rank tensors for accelerated MR $\text T_{1\rho}$ mapping.
+We demonstrated that the proposed method could recover high-quality images from highly undersampled data in 2D and 3D imaging.
 The high local and nonlocal redundancies and similarities between the contrast images were exploited using the spatial patch-based low-rank tensor through HOSVD.
 Compared with transforms that use fixed bases, such as discrete cosine and wavelet, the HOSVD bases $\textbf U^{(n)}$ are learned from the multidimensional data and thus more adaptive to the structures in the data.
-This adaptive nature enables HOSVD to be a good sparsifying transform for image reconstruction\cite{RN644}.
-As in the PROST method, similar overlapping patches are used to form the spatial low-rank tensors, and the optimization subproblem for the tensors can be addressed in the high-order denoising process.
+This adaptive nature enables HOSVD to be an excellent sparsifying transform for image reconstruction\cite{RN644}.
+Similar overlapping patches are used to form the spatial low-rank tensors as in the PROST method.
+The optimization subproblem for the tensors can be addressed in the high-order denoising process.
 The denoised image is obtained by averaging different estimates, which may lead to blurring in the reconstructions.
-In the proposed SMART method, in addition to the spatial tensor, we jointly used a parametric group-based low-rank tensor in the reconstruction model, which exploits the low-rank in both spatial and temporal directions.
-The parametric tensor is formed in a non-overlapping manner, which exhibits stronger low-rankness based on high correlations in tissues of similar signal evolution, and may help improve image sharpness and preserve more image details in the reconstructions.
+In the proposed SMART method, in addition to the spatial tensor, we jointly used a parametric group-based low-rank tensor in the reconstruction model, which exploits the low rank in spatial and temporal directions.
+The parametric tensor is formed non-overlapping, which exhibits stronger low-rankness based on high correlations in tissues of similar signal evolution.
+It may help improve image sharpness and preserve more image details in the reconstructions.
 Therefore, the SMART method can perform better than existing spatial patch-based methods.

 Meanwhile, the SMART method exhibited high robustness in prospective experiments and can be extended to other quantitative imaging methods, such as $\text T_2$ mapping and $\text T_1$ mapping.
-We show an example in the supplementary information that the SMART method can achieve high reconstruction performance for $\text T_2$ mapping.